 Certain conditions are classified as energy release risk conditions.
 As the name suggests, this category includes conditions which, under certain circumstances, can increase the risk of a fault event and potential release of energy at the location of the condition.
 Certain condition codes are categorically designated as an energy release risk.
-If a condition is designated as an energy release risk and the condition is located within the FHCA, the condition is designated as a fire threat condition, which means that the condition is treated as a type which corresponds to a heightened risk of fire ignition; see Figure 13.
+If a condition is designated as an energy release risk and the condition is located within the FHCA, the condition is designated as a fire threat condition, which means that the condition is treated as a type which corresponds to a heightened risk of fire ignition; see Figure 15.

-Figure 13: Fire Threat Condition Identification
+Figure 15: Fire Threat Condition Identification

 Condition codes reflecting an appreciable risk of energy release are designated as energy release risk conditions.
 For example, a damaged or frayed primary conductor has a condition code CONDFRAY, which is designated as an energy release risk condition because the condition could eventually result in a release of energy under certain circumstances.
 CONDFRAY conditions identified within the FHCA are then designated as a fire threat condition because, due to escalation and environmental factors, the condition could eventually result in an ignition.
 In contrast, the observation of a missing or broken guy marker would result in the condition code GUYMARK, which is not designated as an energy release risk condition or a fire threat condition.
+Table 5 describes the general types of energy release risk conditions designated by Rocky Mountain Power that, if located within the FHCA, correlate to a heightened risk of fire ignition, and are then designated fire threats.

-Table 4: Energy Release Risk Conditions
+Table 5: Energy Release Risk Conditions

-Condition Type Description Pole Replacement A pole identified for replacement as a result of intrusive testing or visual inspection that does not meet strength requirements / safety factors Frayed or Damaged Conductor A conductor identified with damage/fraying on conductor strands because of visual or detail inspection Loose Connections / Bolts / Hardware A connection, bolt, or hardware component identified that is loose or missing from equipment or framing on the pole during visual or detail inspections Loose / Broken Anchors and Guys Loose or broken anchor and guying identified on the pole as a result visual or detail inspections Loose / Damaged Equipment Loose or damaged equipment (capacitors, regulators, reclosers, etc.) identified on the pole during visual or detail inspections Primary And Secondary Conductor Clearances Primary and secondary conductor clearances from the pole, buildings, or ground that do not meet minimum clearance requirements specified in the NESC identified during visual or detail inspections Vegetation Clearances Vegetation clearances from the pole, primary/secondary conductor, and climbing space that do not meet minimum clearance requirements specified in the NESC identified during visual or detail inspections Loose / Broken Communication Lashing Wires One or more lashing wires (Telco, CATV, Fiber) that are broken or loose identified during visual or detail inspections Broken / Missing Grounds Broken or missing ground on a pole or equipment identified during visual or detail inspections.
+Condition Type Description Pole Replacement A pole identified for replacement as a result of intrusive testing or visual inspection that does not meet strength requirements / safety factors Frayed or Damaged Conductor A conductor identified with damage/fraying on conductor strands because of visual or detailed inspection Loose Connections / Bolts / Hardware A connection, bolt, or hardware component identified that is loose or missing from equipment or framing on the pole during visual or detailed inspections Loose / Broken Anchors and Guys Loose or broken anchor and guying identified on the pole as a result visual or detailed inspections Loose / Damaged Equipment Loose or damaged equipment (capacitors, regulators, reclosers, etc.) identified on the pole during visual or detailed inspections Primary And Secondary Conductor Clearances Primary and secondary conductor clearances from the pole, buildings, or ground that do not meet minimum clearance requirements specified in the NESC identified during visual or detailed inspections Vegetation Clearances Vegetation clearances from the pole, primary/secondary conductor, and climbing space that do not meet minimum clearance requirements specified in the NESC identified during visual or detailed inspections Loose / Broken Communication Lashing Wires One or more lashing wires (Telco, CATV, Fiber) that are broken or loose identified during visual or detailed inspections Broken / Missing Grounds Broken or missing ground on a pole or equipment identified during visual or detailed inspections.
 Infrared Components or equipment that has a temperature rise that exceeds thresholds in company policy identified during enhanced inspection.
-Unstable Soils Soil or backfill on a pole that is unstable or insufficient identified during visual or detail inspections.
+Unstable Soils Soil or backfill on a pole that is unstable or insufficient identified during visual or detailed inspections.